Dalmirog-zz/OctoPosh/docs/advancedexamples/creating-resources.md

 - Adding values to mandatory properties of the object.
 - Passing the resource object to `New-OctopusResource`.

-None of the examples below include the `-force` switch to avoid any accidents.
-If you want to avoid getting prompted every time you create a resource, pass the switch `-Force` to `Create-OctopusResource`

 ###Project Groups
 ```Powershell
 #Create a Project Group object